 Thursday, 27 July 2017 Daniel Chow

-Sentiment Analysis is the extraction of the positivity or negativity of an asset using news.
-It has been claimed to be an alternative investment technique to traditional fundamental and technical analysis techniques.
+Sentiment Analysis is the extraction of the positivity or negativity of an asset using news, we are exploring here a sentiment filter for equity.
+Sentiment Analysis has been claimed to be an alternative in vestment technique to traditional fundamental and technical analysis techniques.

 In this report, we hope to introduce sentiment as a viable stock selection criteria and show that sentiment alpha exists using a simple and obvious strategy.